yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 ### Label statistics

 Label statistics lists the number of utterances labeled to each label.
 Additional metrics include utterance prevalence (ratio) for every label.
 The distributions can give Orchestrator users an overall view of the labels and utterances, and whether the distributions are skewed and emphasize too much on some labels, but not others.
-A machine learn model usually favors an intent with more utterances labeled to it.
+A machine learn model may learn more from a label (intent) with more instances (utterances) labeled to it.
 Thus, a developer can check this table and see if some intent needs more utterances in the snapshot file.

 ### Utterance statistics

 On the other hand, utterance statistics focus on the #label distribution by the utterances.
-Some utterances are labeled with more than one intents, which might not be desirable or a bug.
+Some utterances are labeled with more than one intents, which might not be desirable and could be a bug.
 This table reflects the distribution of multi-label utterances.
-From the above screen snapshot, we can see that there are two utterances labeled with twice with distinct labels.
-Those multi-label utterances will be listed in the next section and the owner can decide removing them from the snapshot file.
+From the above screen snapshot, we can see that there are two utterances labeled twice with distinct labels.
+Those multi-label utterances will be listed in the next section and the owner can decide to remove the duplicates from the snapshot file.

 ## Utterance Duplicates

-This section reports on utterances with duplicate or multiple labels.
-A duplicate utterance is detected when it is present more than once.
-Thus, the report lists the utterances tagged with more than one labels.
 Sometimes some dataset might contain utterances tagged with the same labels multiple times.
+The report also lists this redundancy.
+This section has two sub-sections:

+- Multi-label utterances and their labels
+- Duplicate utterance and label pairs

+They report on utterances with duplicate or multiple labels.
+A duplicate utterance is detected when it is present more than once in a snapshot file.
+Sometimes some dataset might even contain utterances tagged with the same labels multiple times.

 The report also lists the redundancy of label/utterance pairs.
-Orchestrator will deduplicate such redundancy, still it's recommended removing them.
+Orchestrator will deduplicate such redundancy.
 Please see the attached screen snapshot as an example.

-- Multi-label utterances and their labels
-- Duplicate utterance and label pairs

 ![Evaluation Report Utterance Duplicates](media/EvaluationReportTabVaUtteranceDuplicates.png)

 ## Ambiguous

-This section reports on utterances ambiguous predictions.
-For an evaluation utterance, if an Orchestrator model correctly predicts its intent label, then it's a true positive prediction.
-However every prediction comes with a score, which is essentially the probability and confidence for the prediction.
-If the Orchestrator model also makes a high-score prediction close to that of the correctly predicted label, then we call such a prediction "ambiguous."
+This section reports on utterances with ambiguous predictions.
+For an evaluation utterance, if an Orchestrator model correctly predicts its intent label, then it's a true positive instance.
+Every intent label will be predicted with a score, which is essentially the probability or confidence for that label prediction.
+The predicted intent usually is the one with the highest score.
+If the Orchestrator model also makes some other high-score prediction close to that of the correctly predicted label, then we call such a prediction "ambiguous."

 In this section, the report lists all the utterances with an ambiguous prediction in a table.
 The table has several columns: